mpv-player/mpv/DOCS/man/vf.rst

         Position of the cropped picture, defaults to center.

 ``expand[=w:h:x:y:aspect:round]``
-    Expands (not scales) movie resolution to the given value and places the unscaled original at coordinates x, y.
+    Expands (not scales) video resolution to the given value and places the unscaled original at coordinates x, y.

     ``<w>,<h>``